mozilla-services/heka-py-raven/docs/source/config.rst

     def some_function(foo, bar):
         # Some code here that throws exceptions

-When the decorator syntax is used, exceptions with stack information are based to the metlog backend.
+When the decorator syntax is used, exceptions with stack information are passed to the logstash backend.

 Data structure
 ==============